felixleopoldo/benchpress/docs/source/module_add.rst

 .. ###############

 ..
-In order to create a new algorithm module, you may copy the template module `new_mcmcalg <https://github.com/felixleopoldo/benchpress/tree/master/resources/module_templates/new_mcmcalg>`__ as
+In order to create a new MCMC algorithm module, you may copy the template module `new_mcmcalg <https://github.com/felixleopoldo/benchpress/tree/master/resources/module_templates/new_mcmcalg>`__ as

 .. .. prompt:: bash